StreetState/Anki-DecypherTV/README.md

 After pressing the Export button - select directory where the result should be stored.

 ## Import
 To perform the import go to menu File>"CrowdAnki: Import from disk" and select the directory where the deck is stored.
+In this case, the deck is stored in the 'Ethereum' folder as a json object